Michael-Armenta/Robotics-Inc-Project/README.md

 ## Robotics Inc. - Your Premier Partner in Advanced Robotics Solutions

 ### Specialized Robotics:

 Welcome to Robotics Inc. Our robots are designed with specialized functionalities to address the unique requirements of various industries.
 Whether it's automation in manufacturing, logistics, healthcare, or beyond, Robotics Inc. delivers tailored solutions that redefine operational standards.

 ## Copyright

 This project is intended for educational purposes only.

+Images from the langing page are sourced from Unsplash.com Images for the Robots & Catpanions were randomly generated using Robohash.org

+Project is hosted on Vercel.

 # React + Vite + Tailwind